backdrop-contrib/security_review/README.md

 automated security audits of your site into your site development lifecycle and as part of continuous integration.

-With the module installed invoke `drush secrev` from within your Drupal root.
+With the module installed invoke `drush secrev` from within your Backdrop root.

 Call `drush help secrev` to see available options.